 Rock Cycle Interactive

-This online resource is an interactive simulation which traces the path of a rock from the time it is formed in a lava flow through the cycle of weathering, erosion, deposition and lithification.
+The resource is an interactive simulation that traces the path of a rock from the time it is formed in a lava flow through the cycle of weathering, erosion, deposition and lithification.

 All the processes are explained through a variety of interactive callouts using animations.
 This includes crystallisation and the partial melting which accompanies metamorphism.